Titles and Roles

 - Professor and Chair in Cancer Biology, Department of Radiation Oncology

 - Director of Discovery Theme, Discovery and Developmental Therapeutics Research Program

 - Winship Cancer Institute of Emory University

 - Discovery and Developmental Therapeutics

 Dr. Deng received his MD/PhD at Hunan Medical University and Beijing Medical University in China.
-He completed his postdoctoral training from University of Texas Medical Branch at Galveston.
-Dr. Deng came to Emory from University of Florida at which he was an Assistant Professor in Division of Hematology/Oncology, Department of Medicine from 2002 to 2009. l Branch.
-1995-1999.
+He completed his postdoctoral training in Molecular Biology at the University of Texas Medical Branch.

 Dr. Deng's major research interests are to uncover cell death mechanisms, especially Bcl2 family, to investigate molecular and signaling mechanisms of DNA repair, DNA replication stress, genomic instability and carcinogenesis, to study signaling mechanisms of tumor invasion/metastasis, to develop novel small molecule anti-cancer agents and new therapeutic strategies for cancer therapy by targeting apoptosis and DNA repair signaling pathways, and to target novel signal mechanisms of PD-1 and PD-L1 for immunotherapy.
 Additionally, he is also studying environmental carcinogenesis, specifically mechanisms of tobacco smoke- or space radiation-induced DNA damage, genomic instability and carcinogenesis at the cellular, molecular and animal levels.